Texas County, Missouri

-The Texas County Seat is situated in Houston and in addition the county government website is www.texascountymissouri.org
+The County Seat is located in Houston and in addition the county government website is www.texascountymissouri.org

-Cities and towns to be found in Texas County include Bendavis, Bucyrus, Cabool, Clara, Elk Creek, Ellis Prairie, Eunice, Hartshorn, Houston, Huggins, Kimble, Licking, Maples, Mountain Grove, Plato, Raymondville, Roby, Sherrill, Solo, Success, Summersville, Upton, Yukon.
+Cities and towns located in the County include Bendavis, Bucyrus, Cabool, Clara, Elk Creek, Ellis Prairie, Eunice, Hartshorn, Houston, Huggins, Kimble, Licking, Maples, Mountain Grove, Plato, Raymondville, Roby, Sherrill, Solo, Success, Summersville, Upton, Yukon.

 You can search online for Texas County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.